timothysin/PantryPal/README.md

 Precondition: The user must be logged in as a MEMBER or ADMIN, and the recipe must be one posted in the community.

 Post-condition: The comment is added to the recipe's comments section.

+### Checklist

+**As an unauthenticated user, I want to browse and search for recipes, so I can find culinary inspiration without the need to sign in.**
+- [ ] Define and create the "Recipe" database table with fields for recipe name, ingredients, instructions, and user IDs.
+(30 min)

+**As an unauthenticated user, I want to see recipe details, including ingredients and instructions, so I can assess if a recipe suits my preferences and available ingredients.**

+**As an authenticated member, I want to create new recipes, so I can share my culinary creations with the Recipe App community.**

+**As an authenticated member, I want to save recipes to my personal collection, so I can easily find and revisit recipes I like.**

+**As an authenticated member, I want to edit my own recipes, so I can make updates and improvements to my culinary creations.**

+**As an authenticated member, I want to delete my own recipes, so I can manage my recipe collection.**

+**As an authenticated member, I want to post recipes in the community, so I can share my favorite recipes with others.**

+**As an authenticated member, I want to edit my recipes in the community, so I can keep them up to date with any improvements.**

+**As an authenticated member, I want to delete my recipes in the community, so I can manage the content I've shared.**

+**As an admin, I want to delete recipes posted by other users in the community, so I can moderate and ensure the quality of content.**

+**As any user, I want to search for recipes based on dietary preferences, so I can find recipes suitable for my specific dietary requirements.**

+**As an authenticated user, I want to comment on recipes in the community, so I can share feedback, tips, or ask questions.**

+**As an authenticated user, I want to apply for membership, so I can enjoy the benefits of a registered member and contribute to the community.**

+**As an admin, I want to approve or reject membership applications, so I can manage the community's membership effectively.**

+**As an admin, I want to have access to a backend administrative UI to manage and review pending recipes and membership applications.**

+**As an authenticated member, I want to edit recipes I've posted in the community, even if they were initially approved, to make necessary updates.**